fake-name/cfs-reverse-engineering/PCBs.md

 While there is a provision for a 120Ω termination resistor on the board, it is not loaded on the board I have.

+I *believe* this connector is a SMW200-08, (Yeonho SMW).

+It is a 2 mm pitch, latching connector, and the full-width latch catch on the PCB-mount connector is fairly distinct.

 ##### J15 (FP LCD Connector)